Solidity-CheckUp/.github/profile/README.md

   Full Smart Contract security audit: We check the code line by line on both technical issues and logic / economy model vulnerabilities.
 We then provide you with a report describing all the identified risks, issues and vulnerabilities and recommending that they be addressed.

   Consulting: Development & marketing consulting

+  KYC: Know Your Customer (KYC) requirements are designed to defend monetary establishments from fraud, corruption, money laundering and terrorist activities.